-These are some other suggestions to help ensure a successful USB Linux Boot:
+These are some other suggestions to help ensure a successful USB Boot:

-- Unplug USB hubs and extensions (these may draw from the current needed to wake your USB device)
+- Unplug all connected USB hubs and extensions (these may draw from the current needed to wake your USB device).

-- Try using a different USB port. (some frontal ports may not be fully supportive)
+- Try using a different USB port. (sometimes the frontal ports are not fully supportive of all USB features).

 - Unplug additional USB devices.
-(I've seen something as simple as an IPod halt a system boot)
+(I have seen something as simple as a connected iPhone halt a system boot).

 - Some laptops using a PCMCIA slot may have troubles booting.
 You may have to tell Linux to ignore PCMCIA during boot.
-You can do this in the syslinux.cfg file by simply adding "nopcmcia" to the default boot options or by using a cheatcode before boot.
+You can do this in the syslinux.cfg file by simply adding "nopcmcia" to the default boot options or by using a Linux Cheat Codes before boot.

-Also, be sure to check out the USB BIOS boot options section for additional tips and help getting your external storage device to boot.
+Also, be sure to check out the BIOS USB boot options section for additional tips and help getting your external storage device to boot.